The challenge

 Līva Vikmane

-Networks and Communications Manager
+Networks & Communications Manager

 liva.vikmane@europeanaifund.org